 Led by the GBD PI, the GBD Management Team facilitates the GBD production process including managing use of IHME computational capacity dedicated to the GBD, ensuring that the study is meeting critical deadlines, and confirming that the estimation meets the computational requirements as outlined within this protocol.
-The GBD Management Team is responsible for overseeing the GBD Core Analytic Team and for reviewing and approving the final GBD results.
+The GBD Management Team is responsible for overseeing the execution of the GBD cycles and for reviewing and approving the final GBD results.
 Additionally, the GBD Management Team oversees the coordination between teams to ensure processes, data, infrastructure, terms and definitions, and analytical decisions are aligned, consistent, and efficient.